-'Sharing nudes and semi-nudes' means the taking and sending or posting of nude or semi-nude images, videos or live streams by young people under the age of 18 online.
+'Sharing nudes and semi-nudes' means the taking and sending or posting of nude or seminude images, videos or live streams by young people under the age of 18 online.
 This could be via social media, gaming platforms, chat apps or forums.
-This is also known as sexting or youth produced sexual imagery.
-The school treats all incidents of sharing nudes and semi-nude images as safeguarding matters to be actioned in accordance with this policy.
+It can also involve sharing between devices offline e.g. via Apple's AirDrop.
+This is also known ans sexting or Youth produced sexual imagery.
+The School treats all incidences of sharing nudes and semi-nude images as safeguarding matters to be actioned in accordance with this policy.